Adrenix/Nostalgic-Tweaks/README.md

 ### NeoForge & Fabric

 This is the 1.20.4 development branch for Nostalgic Tweaks.
+Beta 9 is a complete rewrite for the mod and is currently not finished.
+There is no ETA for a release date at this time.

 ### Current In-Development Version